 Kimberly LaPaglia is the Disney Food Blog Editor, a position that encompasses just about everything under the sun.
 She is an inaugural WDW Moms Panelist and served as the Disney Cruise Line specialist during her second term on the panel.
 As a life-long Disney fan, Kim has ventured to WDW as a honeymooner, mom, and “tour guide” to extended family.

 While on Disney vacations, Kim seeks out dining options to please the various taste buds of her family, including her 16 year old son, Nicolas.
 Her favorite meals include breakfast at Boma, lunch at Les Chefs de France, and dinner at Yak ‘n Yeti (Mango Pie!).
-Although she loves the pizza at Wolfgang Puck Express in Downtown Disney, she really wishes that Disney would serve tasty slices of pizza at counter-service locations in the parks.
+Although she loves the pizza at Wolfgang Puck Express in Disney Springs and Via Napoli in Epcot, she really wishes that Disney would serve tasty slices of pizza at counter-service locations in the parks.
+Okay, some of those flatbreads aren’t too bad.

 Brooke is a Disney Food Blog writer and reporter…and she’s a culinary genius!
 Brooke has loved all things Disney for as long as she can remember.
 She even followed her passion and enjoyed a brief stint as a cast member, where she met her husband, Jeremiah.
 Especially fond of Epcot and its annual Food & Wine Festival, Brooke also enjoys cooking, reading, and being with Jeremiah and their two small children.
 She is a frequent daytripper to Walt Disney World, where you can find her often, wondering around, pretending that she’s on vacation in the name of research.